tomduck/pandoc-fignos/README.md

   - pandocfilters
   - pandoc-attributes

-If you already have setuptools, then the others will install automatically in the next step.
+If you already have setuptools, then the others will install automatically.

 Install pandoc-fignos using: